jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Riemann surfaces.md

 $$
 we have a bijection $\mathbb{C} / \Lambda \to E(\mathbb{C})$ by $z \mapsto (\wp_{\Lambda}(z), \wp_{\Lambda}'(z))$.
 If we're willing to believe this is actually a homeomorphism (it's actually an analytic group isomorphism with the [[Algebraic varieties --- math-176/notes/Elliptic curves#The elliptic curve group|elliptic curve group]]) where $E(\mathbb{C})$ is thought of as a [[Analysis --- math-131/notes/Metric subspaces|subspace]], then $E(\mathbb{C})$ must just be the torus.

-All elliptic curves are the same as Riemann surfaces, but if you have a finer notion of maps, then you can tell them apart.
+All elliptic curves are the same as topological spaces, but can be different as Riemann surfaces if their lattices are not defined by

+---

 ##### _example:_ the non-compact Poincaré models